workindia/Applozic-Android-SDK/INTEGRATION-DOC.md

 If you are building a new app, you can download the sample app with chat integrated from Github:
 [https://github.com/Applozic/Applozic-Android-SDK/](https://github.com/Applozic/Applozic-Android-SDK/)

-Open the downloaded project in Android Studio, replace pplozic Appication Key in androidmanifest.xml in the following meta data:
+Open the downloaded project in Android Studio, replace Applozic Appication Key in androidmanifest.xml in the following meta data:

 ```
 <meta-data android:name="com.applozic.application.key"